-Sampford Peverell C of E Primary School is a Voluntary Controlled (VC) mainstream primary school which is proud of its inclusivity with Special Educational Needs & Difficulties (SEND) and disabilities.
-Our most recent OFSTED report in July 2019 noted that at Sampford Peverell 'Pupils with SEND are well looked after and cared for.
+Sampford Peverell C of E Primary School is a mainstream primary school which is proud of its inclusivity with Special Educational Needs & Difficulties (SEND).
+The school caters for a range of SEND needs; including Social Emotional and Mental Health, Cognition and Learning, Communication and Interaction and Physical or Sensory difficulties https://files.api.ofsted.gov.uk/v1/file/50094427

+Our most recent Osted inspection report in July 2019 noted that at Sampford Peverell 'Pupils with SEND are well looked after and cared for.
 The special educational needs coordinator (SENDCo) is knowledgeable about the needs of pupils and ensures that their emotional and social needs are well met within a nurturing environment.'